natalia-buzkova/english-for-designers/05-storytelling/index.md

 The last of the insecure attachment, being 5% of the population, is called fearful or anxious-avoidant attachment style.

 Same as it sounds, it is the most confusing style for both specialists and adults who have it.
 During childhood, anxious-avoidant experiences emotional inconsistencies of their primary caregiver, often being victim of abuse, trauma, or neglect.

-Signs of the attachment include the same one as both anxious and avoidant experience at the same time:
+Signs of the attachment include the same ones as both anxious and avoidant experience:
 - they enjoy and fear spending time alone
-- crave and fear intimacy
+- they crave and fear intimacy
-- have commitment issues, but fears rejection
+- they have commitment issues, but fear rejection

 So as much as I believed that I was *unique* in the way I felt during both my childhood and adulthood, the whole time I had anxious attachment style, trying to be perfect in front of everyone else and my own self.